Title

 • All funds are subject to audit and audit results will be reported publicly.

-Was the Community Consulted prior to the Measure Being Placed on the Ballot?
+Was the Community Consulted prior to Measure I Being Placed on the Ballot?

 The City of Santa Barbara hosted a series of 23 outreach and budget presentations between October 2023 and May 2024, and conducted a Community Priorities Survey.
 At these meetings, staff provided an overview of the City’s services, budget outlook, and the potential option of revenue enhancement.
 Throughout these outreach initiatives, community members provided input about various priorities and expectations for upcoming years.